frankgiordano/PlatformTracker/README.md

 A daily email notification is sent summarizing any new Incidents created the previous day.

 A weekly email notification is sent containing a weekly report.
 This is controlled by a setting set within the UI Report Settings.
+(WeeklyProd)

 ## Setup, Installation, and running the application: